hapticdata/toxiclibsjs/docs/sugar.md

-#Sugar - additional features in Toxiclib.js
+#Additional features in Toxiclib.js
 Toxiclibs.js' top priority is to match the API and functionality of the original library.
 With that in mind features specific to this javascript version have been added for convenience and to be more idiomatic.
 Below are some examples.

 ##No `instanceof` tests
 **Toxiclibs.js never uses `instanceof` tests**, instead it relies on property and method detection, this allows for work between iframes, and work between libraries.
-For example, below works:
+For example, the example below works:

 	var vec, threeVector3 = new THREE.Vector3( 10, 15, 20 );
 	vec = toxi.geom.Vec3D.randomVector().addSelf( threeVector3 ); // or